ndk123-web/ai-resume-maker/README.md

 # 🧠 AI Resume Builder

 An AI-powered resume builder that enables users to generate tailored, downloadable resumes via a chat-based interface.
-The app uses Gemini API for content generation and WeasyPrint for PDF creation, following a microservices architecture.
+The app uses Gemini API for content generation and an internal Python service for PDF creation, following a microservices architecture.

 ---